Using American Express Points for Flights, Shopping & Subscriptions

 1 Business Class Seat for Return Flights from London to ‘Zone 1’ destinations including Paris, Amsterdam, Geneva, Copenhagen and Milan (off peak starting at 15,500 points + £50 taxes)

-In theory 20,000 points could just about also get you an economy long haul flight.
+In theory 20,000 points could also just about get you an economy long haul flight.
 For example, transferring from Amex to Virgin Flying Club would give you enough points for London to New York return.
 However, £270.72 taxes and fees apply and given that Virgin have some dates available from £295 return on the same route, a £25 discount doesn’t really make for a great use of 20,000 points!
 For long haul, the better option is usually to save up a few more points and use against an upgraded ticket.
 For example, the same route is 35,000 points + £448 taxes for a Premium seat, which represents much better value against the standard price which starts at £800+ (in this case you’re getting at least 1p per point).

 As I’ve mentioned before, it’s always worth doing the maths before you book (price ÷ points = point value).
 If you’re getting a lot less than 1p per point for flights, then it might be worth reviewing your options – for example, could you get better value using the points for the hotel rather than the flight?